 Some notes about shortbread ingredients: There are several shortbread recipes on The Monday Box and all of them recommend using European butter.
 I use Kerrygold, an Irish butter, because of the higher butter fat in European butter.
 Butter flavor is what shortbread is all about.
 Using the highest quality butter you can, will give quality results in the shortbread.

-Another ingredient in this shortbread that should be noted, is the rice flour.
+Another ingredient in Slice-and-Bake Shortbread that should be noted, is the rice flour.
 Rice flour is added to shortbread to give it a crunchy, yet melt in your mouth, texture.
 It is an easy to find flour.
 Bob’s Red Mill makes rice flour that is available in major supermarkets.
 Corn or potato starch can be substituted for the rice flour, but I find that the starch creates a slightly sandier texture.

-All three varieties can be enjoyed plain or embellished.
+All three varieties of Slice-and-Bake Shortbread can be enjoyed plain or embellished.
 I chose to use dark chocolate (Chocoley Drizzle and Decorate) to drizzle the Espresso Toffee cookies and to dip the Cranberry Orange cookies.
 The chocolate dressed up the shortbread and the creamy chocolate was a delicious addition to both shortbread flavors.
 The Cinnamon Brown Sugar shortbread log can be rolled in cinnamon sugar before slicing to add sparkle and crunch.

-Fill up your freezer with these Slice-and-Bake Shortbread cookies (or any of this week’s Cookie Month recipes) and you will be prepared for all upcoming cookie demands.
+Fill up your freezer with Slice-and-Bake Shortbread (or any of this week’s Cookie Month recipes) and you will be prepared for all upcoming cookie demands.
 A magical quality of shortbread is that the flavor improves over time, making them excellent for gifts and care packages.
 I suggest that while baking up cookies for packages and platters, you make an extra batch of shortbread for yourself and hide it away.
 Then, when the holidays are over, and life is a bit calmer, you can relax with some tea and your secret stash of buttery shortbread.